-Providers must administer both the BEST Plus 2.0 and a literacy screening tool, either the BEST Literacy or a locally developed standardized literacy screening tool, to all individuals to ensure valid assessment of reading, writing, listening, and speaking.
-For an example of a standardized literacy screening tool, see the Standardized Literacy Screening Tool Example section.
-If an individual exhibits no literacy skills whatsoever, providers must administer a standardized literacy screening tool, and, depending on the individual's level of literacy, they may forgo administering the BEST Literacy test.
-All individuals, however, must be administered the BEST 2.0, a test of English listening and speaking skills, regardless of their ability to complete the standardized literacy screening tool or the BEST Literacy test.
+Providers must administer both the BEST Plus (either 2.0 or 3.0 version) and a literacy screening tool, either the Best Literacy or Best Literacy 2.0 or a locally developed literacy screening tool, to all individuals to ensure valid assessment of reading, writing, listening, and speaking.
+For an example of a standardized literacy screening tool, see ADDENDUM 1.
+If an individual exhibits no literacy skills whatsoever, providers must administer a standardized literacy screening tool, and, depending on the individual's level of literacy, providers may forgo administering the Best Literacy test.
+All individuals, however, must be administered the Best Plus (either version), a test of English listening and speaking skills, regardless of their ability to complete the standardized literacy screening tool or the Best Literacy test.